 Workplace Harassment & Discrimination Prevention Training

 All faculty, officers of administration, classified employees, and graduate employees are required to complete workplace harassment & discrimination prevention training.
-Temporary and student employees are encouraged to complete the training, but are not required to do so.
+Student employees and certain temporary employee groups are encouraged to complete the training, but are not required to do so.
 All faculty and staff are required to complete the training every two years throughout their employment.

 Human Resources provides a web-based workplace harassment and discrimination prevention training based on the university policies.
 This training helps you understand: